waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Observation:** The mansion puzzle involves interconnected switches on 1F and 2F.
 - **Hypothesis 1 (Failed):** Flipping the 2F switch, then the 1F switch, will open a path to the Secret Key.
 - **Test 1:** Flipped 2F switch at (3,12).
 Went to 1F.
 Flipped 1F switch at (3,6).
-- **Conclusion 1:** Gates at (17,8) and (18,8) on 1F opened, but the path east is blocked by a wall at (17,11).
-This path is a dead end.
+- **Conclusion 2:** Attempts to use the 2F switch resulted in a loop.
+The solution does not appear to involve the 2F switch in this way.
 Hypothesis failed.
-- **Hypothesis 2 (Current):** The solution requires a different sequence.
-Flipping the 1F switch again (to reset it) and then the 2F switch might yield a different result.
+- **Hypothesis 3 (Confirmed):** The switch at (3,6) on 1F toggles the state of the gates at (17,8) and (18,8).
+- **Conclusion 3:** The path forward is through the eastern gates, but the path is blocked by a wall at (17,11).
+- **Hypothesis 4 (Current):** I am missing an interaction or another switch.
+I will re-explore the entire accessible area of 1F.
-- **Test 2 Plan:**
+- **Test 4 Plan:**
-    1. Go to 1F switch at (3,6) and flip it.
-    2. Go to 2F via warp at (6,11).
-    3. Go to 2F switch at (3,12) and flip it.
-    4. Return to 1F and observe changes.
+    1. Systematically explore all reachable areas on 1F to look for any missed clues or switches.